layoutBox/PinLayout/README.md

 ### Contributing, comments, ideas, suggestions, issues, .... <a name="comments"></a>
 For any **comments**, **ideas**, **suggestions**, **issues**, simply open an [issue](https://github.com/mirego/PinLayout/issues).

-If you find PinLayout interresting, thanks to **Star** it.
+If you find PinLayout interesting, thanks to **Star** it.
 You'll be able to retrieve it easily later.

 If you'd like to contribute, you're welcome!